 For seekers who wished to continue studying at home, Swami Chinmayananda encouraged Chinmaya Mission members to start study groups where groups of seekers gathered at home to study scriptural texts through a medium of discussion and reflection.
 Soon, this wisdom became available to children and youth as the Balavihar and Yuva Kendra movements spread around the world.
 In the Balavihar, children learnt through stories and songs, while in the Yuva Kendra, discussion and activities that always encouraged seeking and questioning were the preferred modes of learning.

 Chinmaya International Foundation (CIF): CIF is a research organisation that is committed to keeping alive the knowledge traditions of India through workshops, lectures, and conferences and thereby revives the depleting community of scholars.
 Further, it was mandated to develop a robust passion for Sanskrit – both as a language and as the edifice on which India stands.
 CIF is today a Centre of Excellence in Sanskrit and Research.
-It is also only fitting that CIF has been the fulcrum of the establishing of Chinmaya Vishwavidyapeeth.
+Fittingly, Gurudev’s vision of establishing a university for Sanskrit & Indian Knowledge Traditions finds manifestation in CIF divesting its higher education activities and enabling them to be pursued and enhanced by the formation of Chinmaya Vishwavidyapeeth.